Skip to main content

 The traditional “cost-plus” or “time and materials” contracting models are beginning to show their age.
 To meet the mission of modern healthcare, the federal government requires more than just a service provider—it requires budgetary peace of mind.

-At FHAS, we believe the future of federal contracting lies in the power of predictability.
-By leveraging a disciplined, fixed-fee model, we provide the dependability that allows agencies to focus on their mission rather than their burn rate.
+“At FHAS, we believe the future of federal contracting lies in the power of predictability.
+Our disciplined, fixed-fee model provides the dependability agencies need so they can focus on their mission rather than their burn rate,” Bobeck says.

 Moving Beyond the “Cost-Plus” Uncertainty

 For decades, many large-scale federal projects relied on cost-reimbursement models.
-While these models offer flexibility for undefined projects, they lead to “scope creep,” administrative overhead, and budget overruns.
+While these models offer flexibility for undefined projects, they lead to so-called “scope creep,” administrative overhead, and budget overruns.
 In the sensitive arena of medical necessity reviews and appeals, where volumes can fluctuate based on policy changes or public health shifts, this uncertainty is a liability.

 Innovation as a Driver of Efficiency

 Critics often suggest that fixed-fee models stifle innovation because contractors may be tempted to cut corners to protect margins.
-At FHAS, we view it through the opposite lens: Fixed-fee models mandate innovation.
+At FHAS, we view it through the opposite lens: fixed-fee models mandate innovation.

-FHAS uses innovation to compete.
-Fixed fees incentivize development of the most efficient, “human-in-the-loop” technologies possible.
-We use intelligent systems to automate administrative drudgery, such as data entry, document sorting, and status tracking, so that our physicians and nurses can focus their time on what matters: the clinical determination.
+“FHAS innovates to compete,” Bobeck says.
+“Fixed fees models incentivize development of the most efficient, “human-in-the-loop” technologies possible.
+We use intelligent systems to automate administrative drudgery, such as data entry, document sorting, and status tracking, so that our physicians and nurses can focus their time on what matters: the clinical determination.”

 The Strategic Benefit: Budgetary Peace of Mind